 Competitions

-2023 Dodho Magazine Nude Photgraphy Awards, Finalist
+2023 Dodho Magazine Nude Photography Awards, Finalist

 2021 16th Pollux Awards, Barcelona, Spain: 3rd Place, Still Life, Single; Honorable Mention, Black & White, Single; Honorable Mention, Nude & Figure, Single